mattwarren/mattwarren.github.io/_posts/2017-11-28-Exploring-the-BBC-microbit-Software-Stack.md

 [![BBC microbit hardware specification]({{ base }}/images/2017/11/BBC microbit hardware specification.jpg)](http://www.bbc.co.uk/mediacentre/mediapacks/microbit/specs)

-A few ago I walked into my local library, [picked up a nice starter kit](http://microbit.org/en/2017-10-23-libraries/) and then spent a fun few hours watching my son play around with it (I'm worried about how quickly he picked up the basics of programming, I think I might be out of a job in a few years time!!)
+A few weeks ago I walked into my local library, [picked up a nice starter kit](http://microbit.org/en/2017-10-23-libraries/) and then spent a fun few hours watching my son play around with it (I'm worried about how quickly he picked up the basics of programming, I think I might be out of a job in a few years time!!)

 However once he'd gone to bed it was all mine!
 The result of my 'playing around' is this post, in it I will be exploring the **software stack** that makes up the micro:bit, what's in it, what it does and how it all fits together.